A dental consultation room to discuss how much a full set of teeth implants cost.

 When you start looking at numbers, you’ll see a wide range.
 A full set of teeth for one jaw, often called an “arch,” can run anywhere from $20,000 to $50,000.
 If you need both your upper and lower teeth replaced, the total cost could be between $20,000 and $90,000 or more.
 This variation comes down to the specific treatment plan you and your dentist create.
 For instance, an All-on-4® treatment, which uses four implants to support a full arch, will have a different price point than a plan using individual implants for each missing tooth.
 The materials used for your new teeth also play a part in the final cost.

-How Your Colorado Location Affects Pricing
+How Your Location in Colorado Affects the Price Tag

 Just like with housing or other services, where you live can influence the cost of dental care.
 The price for full mouth implants can differ from one city to another based on the local cost of living and the operational costs of a dental practice.
 Here in Colorado, you’ll find that pricing reflects the high standard of care and the advanced technology available.
 More importantly, the cost is tied to the skill and experience of your dental team.
 Choosing a specialist with a proven track record ensures your investment is in good hands.
 The expertise of the DICC team is a crucial part of the value you receive, ensuring your new smile is built to last.